TaimurAdil/MSDS19040_COVID19_DLSpring2020/README.md

 # MSDS19040_COVID19_DLSpring2020

-Deep Learning Experiments on COVID DataSet
+Fine tuned deep learning Experiments on COVID DataSet using state of the art NN architecture ResNet-18 and VGG-16 with and without focal loss